Oxocarbon anion: Acid anhydrides

+A notable exception to the general stability of these anhydrides is dioxalic anhydride or dioxane tetraketone (C4O6), which decomposes above 0 degC, although the oxalate anion C2O4(2-) is ubiquitous.
+The highly unstable carbonite anion has no directly associated acid (formic acid H(CO)OH is an isomer of the hypothetical carbonous acid C(OH)2) and thus cannot be associated with its "anhydride" carbon monoxide, which does not act as a practical precursor to any oxocarbonic acid.

 Hydrogenated anions

 For each oxocarbon anion CxOy'n− there are in principle n−1 partially hydrogenated anions with formulas HkCxOy(n−k)−, where k ranges from 1 to n−1.
-These anions are generally indicated by the prefixes "hydrogen"-, "dihydrogen"-, "trihydrogen"-, etc. Some of them, however, have special names: hydrogencarbonate HCO_{3}^{−} is commonly called bicarbonate, and hydrogenoxalate HC_{2}O_{4}^{−} is known as binoxalate.
+These anions are generally indicated by the prefixes "hydrogen-", "dihydrogen-", "trihydrogen-", etc. Some of them, however, have special names: hydrogencarbonate HCO3- is commonly called bicarbonate, and hydrogenoxalate HC2O4- is known as binoxalate.

 The hydrogenated anions may be stable even if the fully protonated acid is not (as is the case of bicarbonate).